Dashron/Roads/README.md

 ## Roads.Resource

 Each resource represents a single endpoint.
-The definition provided to the constructor defines how the resource operates, and all methods exposed on a resource are intended to be used by other parts of the roads framework.
+The definition provided to the constructor describes how it can be used by the API object.

 ### new Resource(*Object* definition)
 **Constructor**